rayss868/MCP-Web-Curl/README.md

 npm run start
 ```

-The server communicates via stdio and exposes tools as defined in [`src/index.ts`](src/index.ts:42).
+The server will communicate via stdin/stdout and expose the tools as defined in [`src/index.ts`](src/index.ts:42).

 #### MCP Tool Example (fetch_webpage)